 3. direct access to QGis through the plugin: (We are also already preparing one for ArcGis).

-4. download by state, biome, municipality and any other desired geometry using Toolkits prepared in Google Earth Engine (GEE).
-Access the video tutorial to learn how to use the toolkit.
+5. download by state, biome, municipality and any other desired geometry using Toolkits prepared in Google Earth Engine (GEE).
+Access the tutorial video to learn how to use the toolkit.
 Instructions are also available on Github.
 The following data are currently available:

 Transition Maps Legend